12 suitable shows for an educational trip to the West End

 Fiddler on the Roof

 The 1905 Russian Revolution comes to the West End with Fiddler on the Roof at the Playhouse Theatre.
 Andy Nyman and Judy Kuhn lead the cast as Tevye and Golde, a pious Jewish couple whose religious values are tested under the scrutiny of Russian fighting forces sweeping through their small community of Anatevka.
 Make a new “Tradition” in the West End with tickets to see Fiddler on the Roof and immerse yourself in an all-singing, all-dancing history lesson.
+Take our quiz all about the songs in Fiddler on the Roof and see if you know the song titles!

 It may be the longest-running musical in the West End, but the undeniable charm of Les Misérables makes it a must-see production that’s both educational and a theatrical icon.
 Follow Jean Valjean in an epic struggle from chain-gang convict to fighting on the barricade, with timeless songs including “Bring Him Home”, “I Dreamed a Dream” and “One Day More”.
-There’s nothing like experiencing an original production for yourself in the West End, so if you’re looking for an educational lesson in musical theatre and history, you’ll want to book tickets for Les Misérables at the Queen’s Theatre.
+There’s nothing like experiencing an original production for yourself in the West End, so if you’re looking for an educational lesson in musical theatre and history, you’ll want to book tickets for Les Misérables at the Sondheim Theatre.

 Come From Away